Neurofeedback for Sleep Issues & Insomnia | Colorado Springs

 What Clients With Sleep Issues Notice

-“My sleep improved significantly – now I sleep a full eight hours…”
+“My sleep improved significantly — I now sleep a full eight hours, which I have never done before.” - D Weiss, PhD

 You Deserve Rest, Not Just “Coping”